grommunio/admin-api/doc/rst/grommunio-admin-service.rst

   The service has been initialized successfully.

 ``UNAVAILABLE``
-  An error occurred that inidicates that the service is not available, but might become available in the future.
+  An error occurred that indicates that the service is not available, but might become available in the future.
 No reload is necessary to reconnect.

 ``SUSPENDED``
-  Àn error occurred that inidicates that the service is not available, but might become available in the future.
+  Àn error occurred that indicates that the service is not available, but might become available in the future.
 The service will be reloaded automatically on next usage.